kuma-dayo/ZenlessData/README.md

-# ZenlessBetaData
+# ZenlessData
-Repository containing the beta data for the game Zenless Zone Zero.
+Repository containing the live data for the game Zenless Zone Zero.

 ## Notes